EDGE (telecommunication)

-Enhanced Data rates for GSM Evolution (EDGE) also known as Enhanced GPRS (EGPRS), IMT Single Carrier (IMT-SC), or Enhanced Data rates for Global Evolution) is a digital mobile phone technology that allows improved data transmission rates as a backward-compatible extension of GSM.
-EDGE is considered a pre-3G radio technology and is part of ITU's 3G definition.
+Enhanced Data rates for GSM Evolution (EDGE), also known as 2.75G and under various other names, is a 2G digital mobile phone technology for packet switched data transmission.
+It is a subset of General Packet Radio Service (GPRS) on the GSM network and improves upon it offering speeds close to 3G technology, hence the name 2.75G.
+EDGE is standardized by the 3GPP as part of the GSM family and as an upgrade to GPRS.

 EDGE was deployed on GSM networks beginning in 2003 – initially by Cingular (now AT&T) in the United States.

-EDGE is standardized also by 3GPP as part of the GSM family.
-A variant, so called Compact-EDGE, was developed for use in a portion of Digital AMPS network spectrum.

-Through the introduction of sophisticated methods of coding and transmitting data, EDGE delivers higher bit-rates per radio channel, resulting in a threefold increase in capacity and performance compared with an ordinary GSM/GPRS connection.
+It could be readily deployed on existing GSM and GPRS cellular equipment, making it an easier upgrade for cellular companies compared to the UMTS 3G technology that required significant changes.
+Through the introduction of sophisticated methods of coding and transmitting data, EDGE delivers higher bit-rates per radio channel, resulting in a threefold increase in capacity and performance compared with an ordinary GSM/GPRS connection - originally a max speed of 384 kbit/s.
+Later, Evolved EDGE was developed as an enhanced standard providing even more reduced latency and more than double performance, with a peak bit-rate of up to 1 Mbit/s.

-EDGE can be used for any packet switched application, such as an Internet connection.

-Evolved EDGE continues in release 7 of the 3GPP standard providing reduced latency and more than doubled performance e.g. to complement High-Speed Packet Access (HSPA).
-Peak bit-rates of up to 1 Mbit/s and typical bit-rates of 400 kbit/s can be expected.
+Name and definition

+Enhanced Data rates for GSM Evolution is the common full name of the EDGE standard.
+Other names include: Enhanced GPRS (EGPRS), IMT Single Carrier (IMT-SC), and Enhanced Data rates for Global Evolution.

+Although described as "2.75G" by the 3GPP body, EDGE is part of International Telecommunication Union (ITU)'s 3G definition.
+It is also recognized as part of the International Mobile Telecommunications - 2000 (IMT-2000) standard for 3G.

 Technology

 EDGE/EGPRS is implemented as a bolt-on enhancement for 2.5G GSM/GPRS networks, making it easier for existing GSM carriers to upgrade to it.
 EDGE is a superset to GPRS and can function on any network with GPRS deployed on it, provided the carrier implements the necessary upgrade.
 EDGE requires no hardware or software changes to be made in GSM core networks.
 EDGE-compatible transceiver units must be installed and the base station subsystem needs to be upgraded to support EDGE.
 If the operator already has this in place, which is often the case today, the network can be upgraded to EDGE by activating an optional software feature.
 Today EDGE is supported by all major chip vendors for both GSM and WCDMA/HSPA.